himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 tmux send-keys -t 'Main' 'zsh' C-m 'clear' C-m
 ```

-I can then use the `send-keys` command using the new window name to start zsh.
+I can then use the `send-keys` command with the new window name to start zsh.
 This is the equivalent of typing `zsh`, `[Enter]`, `clear`, `[Enter]` into the
 command line.

 #### Add a new (named) window for hugo server

-With the main tmux window setup, I want to start adding more for different
+With the main tmux window setup, I want to add a few more for
-tasks.
-First, I want a window that can run the hugo server when I am working on
+different tasks.
+First, I want a window that can run the hugo server
-the website.
-Now that I have a session created, I can name the window as I
+as I'm writing a post.
+With a session already created, I can name the
-create it.
+window as I create it, using just the `new-window` comamnd with the
+`-n` flag.

 ```bash
 # Create and setup pane for hugo server